 Chef Patricia Glaeser (classically trained New York/Chicago private chef, farm manager and wife!) teaches cooking classes featuring locally grown ingredients and wines.
 To complete the "farm-to-fork" process and provide you with the finest in cooking experience , we sell the Big Green Egg line of charcoal grills/smokers, supplies and accessories.

-For those who seek the seclusion of a rural escape or "farm stay" in the heart of historic Loudoun County, Faith like a Mustard Seed Farm offers two B&B options.
+For those who seek the seclusion of a rural escape or "farm stay" in the heart of historic Loudoun County, Faith like a Mustard Seed Farm offers several B&B options.
 We can combine the B&B and cooking class for a unique food and lodging experience.
 We also do catering, and host weddings and events, providing a distinctive Loudoun flavor.

 Lastly, we view this farm as a gift from God.
-We take great pleasure in sharing the farm, including our rapidly growing Jersey dairy cow herd, with neighbors, local schools and church groups, and those interested in working on a farm to learn - for a day, or a working vacation!
+We take great pleasure in sharing the farm, including our rapidly growing Jersey and Brown Swiss dairy cow herd, with neighbors, local schools and church groups, and those interested in working on a farm to learn - for a day, or a working vacation!

 Come milk a cow, pick up eggs, relax by the pond or learn how easy it really is to create amazing food!
 We hope to see you soon!!